coderwassananmol/BUB2/README.md

 ## BUB2
 A book uploader bot that transfers documents from public libraries such as Google Books, and Panjab Digital Library etc to Internet Archive.
 Built for Wikimedia Tool Labs.
+Check out [BUB2 on Toolforge](https://bub2.toolforge.org)!

 ## Getting Started
 1. Install [Node](https://nodejs.org/en/download/).
 Check for Node and NPM correct install using `node -v` and `npm -v` on the terminal.